jmcantrell/arch-bootstrap/README.md

 The script `./scripts/mkci` can be used to create a cloud-init ISO (requires `xorriso`, `jo`, and `yq`).

-The generated image will be configured to do the following automatically:
+The generated image will be configured to do the following automatically on the live system:

-- Authorize any SSH public keys added to ssh-agent
+- Authorize any SSH public keys added to the user's ssh-agent on the host system
-- Authorize any SSH public keys in `~/.ssh/authorized_keys`
+- Authorize any SSH public keys in `~/.ssh/authorized_keys` on the host system
-- Authorize any SSH public keys in `~/.ssh` belonging to the user
+- Authorize any SSH public keys in `~/.ssh` belonging to the user on the host system
-- Include any iwd pre-shared keys on the system
+- Add any iwd pre-shared keys from the host system
-- Enable Multicast DNS on the live system so it can be reached by host name
+- Enable Multicast DNS so the live system can be reached by host name
-- Set the host name of the live system to [`$BOOTSTRAP_HOSTNAME`](#bootstrap_hostname) (if the environment variable is set)
+- Set the host name to [`$BOOTSTRAP_HOSTNAME`](#bootstrap_hostname) (if the environment variable is set)
 - Try to mount a drive with the label `BOOTSTRAP` at `/mnt/bootstrap`
 - Try to mount a drive with the label `BOOTSTRAP_REPO` at `/mnt/bootstrap_repo`
-- Add configuration to the file `/root/config` on the live system
-- Create a file at `/root/bootstrap.env` with all `BOOTSTRAP_*` variables visible to `./scripts/mkci`
+- Create a configuration file at `/root/bootstrap.env` containing all `BOOTSTRAP_*` variables visible to `./scripts/mkci`
-- Create an installation entry point script at `/root/bootstrap` on the live system that does the following:
+- Create an installation script at `/root/bootstrap` that does the following:
   - Perform a [basic installation](#basic-installation) using the configuration in `/root/bootstrap.env`
   - Log output to `/root/bootstrap.log` and `/usr/local/var/log/bootstrap.log` on the target system
   - Copy the configuration file `/root/bootstrap.env` to `/usr/local/etc/bootstrap/env` on the target system
   - If it exists and is executable, the file `/root/bootstrap.local` will be run after installation
   - If using [btrfs](#bootstrap_fs_root_kind) [subvolumes](#bootstrap_fs_root_enable_subvolumes), create a root snapshot at `/.snapshots/@/bootstrap` on the target system after installation

 To see complete usage details:

     ./scripts/mkci --help